pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 * _Relying too much on the LLVM optimizer_ — Rust is well-known for generating a large quantity of LLVM IR and letting LLVM optimize it away.
 This is exacerbated by duplication from monomorphization.

-* _Split compiler / package manager_ — although it is normal for languages to have a package manager separate from the compiler, in Rust at least this results in both cargo and rustc having imperfect and redundant information about the overall compilation pipeline.
+* _Split compiler/package manager_ — although it is normal for languages to have a package manager separate from the compiler, in Rust at least this results in both cargo and rustc having imperfect and redundant information about the overall compilation pipeline.
 As more parts of the pipeline are short-circuited for efficiency, more metadata needs to be transferred between instances of the compiler, mostly through the filesystem, which has overhead.

 * _Per-compilation-unit code-generation_ — rustc generates machine code each time it compiles a crate, but it doesn't need to — with most Rust projects being statically linked, the machine code isn't needed until the final link step.
 There may be efficiencies to be achieved by completely separating analysis and code generation.